The Siberian husky is a beautiful dog that has a challenging, free-spirited character.

 Another great advantage is that if he runs off suddenly, just put your foot on the line and he stops in his tracks.

-We selected this Sarah Hodgson longline because it’s super long at 50 ft (most standard longlines are around 32-33 feet long) and yet very light.
+We selected this Signature K9 Biothane long line because it’s super long at 33 ft and yet very light.

 This allows the dog a better feeling of freedom because he isn’t aware of the weight of the line connecting him to you.

-On a practical level it’s also light enough to pack into a rucksack and not weight you down, so there’s no reason to not take it with you.
+On a practical level, it’s also light enough to pack into a rucksack and not weigh you down, so there’s no reason to not take it with you.

-Use a longline a few times and you’ll wonder how you ever managed without one.
+Use the Signature K9 a few times and you’ll wonder how you ever managed without it.

 Your dog can play fetch and romp around without the constant worry of him disappearing over the hill.